tinybirdco/templates/README.md

 Fork this repo and create a PR which:

-- Adds a folder with the template assets: header image, TEMPLATE.md
+- Adds a folder with the template assets: header image (1431×973) and TEMPLATE.md
 - Modifies `template.json` including these fields:

 ```